Samitti/WEATHER-APP/README.md

 To make WEATHER-APP directory in you favorite editor.
 - Navigate to src folder to make any changes.
-- To preview changes live, use npm run dev from your terminal then run index.hmtl in the browser.
+- To preview changes live, use npm run dev from your terminal then run index.html in the browser.
 - When you finish your changes, run npm run build to create the production files to the dist folder.